Sumsub

 *Based on the real-life stories of Buzzfeed and KrebsonSecurity readers.

-Find more insights into other types of fraud in Sumsub’s fraud study (2021).
+Find more insights into other types of fraud in Sumsub’s fraud study (2021)

 Hackers can steal personal data and threaten the victim with revealing it—unless, of course, the victim agrees to pay up.
 This can include private pictures and videos, embarrassing stories, corporate secrets, health records, or any other sensitive information that the victim wouldn’t want to become public.

-From 2018 to 2020, hackers stole confidential records of thousands of psychotherapy patients in Finland and demanded that the victims pay them in bitcoin to prevent public disclosure.
+From 2018 to 2020, hackers stole the confidential records of thousands of psychotherapy patients in Finland and demanded that the victims pay them in bitcoin to prevent public disclosure.

 Blackmail can also be a huge threat to businesses.
 For instance, in 2015, criminals hacked the personal information of TalkTalk Telecom Group’s customers.
-The hackers demanded that executives pay 465 bitcoins so they wouldn’t sell this data and ruin the company’s reputation.
+The hackers demanded that executives pay 465 bitcoin so they wouldn’t sell this data and ruin the company’s reputation.

 “Halloween used to scare me.
 I was sure that monsters—specifically zombies—were out to get me.
 But I’m not afraid anymore because I faced down a nameless ghoul who did more actual harm to me than any imaginary monster could ever do.”